 Trim all but 1 in. of overlapping dough; fold edges under bottom crust.
 Pinch dough around edge of pie to form a decorative edge.

-My mom used to make this Cranberry-Cherry Lattice Pie for the holidays when I was a girl.
-But at $.81 per serving, you can afford to make this delicious pie all year long.
+My mom used to make this pie for the holidays when I was a girl.
+Your family will ask for it all year long. —J. Tomasi, Toledo, Ohio

 You can’t beat my mom’s yummy apple pie.
-Pretty as a picture, the golden crust is flaky and the filling has just the right amount of spices.
+Pretty as a picture, the golden crust is flaky and the filling has just the right amount of spices. —Anne Halfhill, Worthing, Ohio

-More Pie Recipes >
+More Pie How-Tos & Recipes